Maggott: Fictional character biography

-Maggott was first seen as a mysterious mutant who is searching out the X-Men's adversary Magneto for an unknown reason.
-His search led to Antarctica where Magneto was holding the X-Men captive.
-Maggott then joined up with the team and returned with them to their Westchester, New York headquarters.
+Maggott is first seen as a mysterious mutant who is searching out the X-Men's adversary Magneto for an unknown reason.
+His search leads him to Antarctica, where Magneto is holding the X-Men captive.
+Maggott joins the X-Men and returns with them to their Westchester, New York headquarters.
+Beast suggests Maggott transfer to the junior team Generation X, but his tenure there lasts only one issue.